Course Outline

 Description

 This course explores transmedia storytelling theory and its practical application in a campaign context.
-Transmedia storytelling involves three main components.
-Firstly, an overarching story is told using a range of social media and traditional communication channels.
-Next, each channel adds something unique to the overall story.
-Finally, the audience contributes to the overarching story primarily through social media.
-This course will thoroughly explore each component of transmedia storytelling in terms of its theoretical basis and practical application and how to bring the components together to develop a transmedia storytelling campaign and content for a real client.
+Transmedia storytelling involves three main components: an overarching story is told using a range of social media and traditional communication channels, each channel adds something unique to the overall story, and the audience contributes to the overarching story primarily through social media.
+This course thoroughly explores each component of transmedia storytelling, its theoretical basis and practical application and how to bring the components together to develop a transmedia storytelling campaign and content for a real client.

 How will this course be delivered?